 When avoidance is extreme, it may be the only noticeable symptom of apiphobia.
 Because someone has minimized their exposure, they don’t have opportunities to react in anxiety, fear, and panic.2

-What Causes a Fear of Bees?
+What Causes Someone to Develop a Phobia of Bees?

-While the cause of melissophobia is often unknown, certain factors are linked to the development of fear of bees.2,4,6,7 This fear is often learned, frequently developing after an intense or traumatic exposure to bees, such as an unexpected and very painful stumbling upon a nest.
+This fear is often learned, frequently developing after an intense or traumatic exposure to bees, such as an unexpected and very painful stumbling upon a nest.
 The phobia can also develop upon hearing disturbing reports involving the danger of bees, either in the news or from loved ones and acquaintances.

 Stories of Africanized honey bees (aka killer bees), for example, can be so frightening that they lead to the development of bee phobia.
 Similarly, having an unexpected panic attack, such as those of panic disorder, occur near bees can create an association between panic and bees that inadvertently leads to melissophobia.2